Salò holidays

 Walking

-Salò’s a great pick if you’re eager to explore on foot.
 One of the highlights is the lakeside promenade, which hugs the wide bay for 3km and takes around an hour to walk from one end to the other.
-Take a stroll in the morning and you can watch the sunrise above Monte Baldo over on the opposite shore, then pop into a café for a coffee and pastry.
-Or, for something more energetic, you could head up onto the slopes of the San Bartolomeo mountain above the town to explore a network of walking trails.
+Take a stroll in the morning and you can watch the sunrise above Monte Baldo on the opposite shore.

 Renzano to San Michelle and Santurio del Rio

 This circular walk starts in the hamlet of Renzano on the outskirts of town.
-It takes around 4 hours, and on the way, the route passes through olive groves, pine forests and up onto the slopes of San Bartolomeo.
-San Michelle village makes for a handy lunch stop, and as you go, look out for the pretty Church of Santuario del Rio and the nearby waterfall that cascades from a cave in the cliff face.
+The route passes through olive groves, pine forests and up onto the slopes of San Bartolomeo.
+San Michelle village makes for a handy lunch stop, and as you go, look out for the pretty Church of Santuario del Rio and the nearby waterfall.

 Facts about Salò